Assigning scopes, principals, roles and grants

 With the managed group created and automatically managing group membership based on auth methods configured, the next step is to define grants for those principals which are your managed groups.

-Define grants: Grants are defined using grant strings, which specify the actions that can be performed on resources.
-When you define grants permissions, please consider RBAC and Principle of Least Privilege (PoLP) in mind.
-These grant strings are added to the role.
+Define grants using grant strings, which specify the actions principals can perform on resources.
+When you define grants permissions, please consider RBAC and principle of least privilege (PoLP) in mind.
+This task adds grant strings to the role.
 All grants take one of four forms: ID only, type only, pinned ID, or wildcards.
 The following is an example of a grant string:

 ids=<id>;type=<type>;actions=<action list>;output_fields=<fields list>